 The Colorado Child Support Guidelines help determine the appropriate calculations of child support payments to be made.

-The guidelines consider several factors to make these calculations, including:
+The child support guidelines consider several factors to make these calculations, including:

 - monthly gross incomes of both parents (including any spousal alimony awarded to one parent);